1. Vini d’Italia by Gambero rosso

-Is the oldest and possibly the most famous Italian wine guide, especially outside Italy.
+The Gambero Rosso Wine Guide is the oldest and possibly the most famous Italian wine guide, especially outside Italy.
 Partly this may be due to the fact that is the only Italian wine guide that is also published in English and German.
-Gambero rosso rates each wine with the respected award system of one, two or three glasses.
-Over 2,350 wineries reviewed.
+Gambero rosso rates each wine with the respected award system of one, two or three glasses (bicchieri).
+Over 20,000 wines and 2,350 wineries have been reviewed.
+415 wines obtained the highest mark.

 2. Guida dei Vini d’Italia published by L’Espresso

-The Espresso wine guide is generally considered as very accurate and objective, rating an large number of wines and wineries.
-It is devided into two sections, the first includes wine ratings ranging from 18 to 0 (best – worst), the second is dedicated to wine producers, giving a short description of each of them.
+The Espresso wine guide is generally considered as very accurate and objective, rating a large number of wines and wineries.
+It is divided into two sections, the first includes wine ratings ranging from 18 to 0 (best – worst), the second is dedicated to wine producers, giving a short description of each of them.

 3. Slow Wine Guide of the Slow Food Group

-Aimed at professionals, this guide is undoubtedly the most efficient guide for those working in the oenological sector.
+Aimed at professionals, this 2000-page-guide is undoubtedly the most efficient guide for those working in the oenological sector.

 5. I Vini di Veronelli by Veronelli Editore.